 This page outlines the steps you need to complete before launching your integration in production.

-A smooth launch starts with validating your integration through a QA screen share.
+A smooth launch starts with validating your integration through an end-to-end walkthrough.
 This step is required before going live to ensure that your implementation meets ID.me’s best practices.
 Work with your ID.me solution consultant to schedule the session once your integration is complete and ready for review.

 Need a dedicated solution consultant?
 Email us at partnersupport@id.me